kodekloudhub/community-faq/README.md

 ### How do I run Docker commands when Docker is removed?

+For questions specifically related to Docker, then the docker command will be present.

 As you most likely know, the Dockershim layer is removed in Kubernetes 1.24.
 This means that the `docker` command is also likely not installed.

 For examining and working with containers at that level, you should find that one, other or both of `crictl` and `podman` will be present, depending on the exam requirements.